Sir Harbottle Grimston, 2nd Baronet: Family

 Grimston's first wife Mary, a daughter of Sir George Croke, bore him six sons and two daughters, He married secondly Anne Meautys, widow of Thomas Meautys and daughter of Sir Nathaniel Bacon, K.B., a grandson of Sir Nicholas Bacon and by her had one daughter.

+His son George married Sarah (later fourth duchess of Somerset Seymour) but he died in 1655.

-Of his sons one only, Samuel (1643–1700), survived his father, and when Samuel died in October 1700 the baronetcy became extinct.
+Only one son, Samuel (1643–1700), survived his father, and when Samuel died in October 1700 the baronetcy became extinct.
 Sir Harbottle's eldest daughter, Mary, married Sir Capel Luckyn, 2nd Baronet, and their grandson, William Luckyn, succeeded to the estates of his great-uncle, Sir Samuel Grimston, and took the name of Grimston in 1700.
 This William Luckyn Grimston (c.
 1683–1756) was created Baron Dunboyne and Viscount Grimston in the peerage of Ireland in 1719.
 He was succeeded as 2nd viscount by his son James (1711–1773), whose son James Bucknall (1747–1808) was made an English peer as baron Verulam of Gorhambury in 1790.
-Then in 1815 his son James Walter Grimston (1775–1845), 2nd baron Verulam, was created Earl of Verulam.
+In 1815, his son James Walter Grimston (1775–1845), 2nd baron Verulam, was created Earl of Verulam.
 Sir Harbottle Grimston bought Sir Nicholas Bacon's estate at Gorhambury, the residence of his descendants.